-Claire, a stay-at-home mom of 3 boys, said that at dinner one night, she thanked her 3-year-old, Tucker, for giving each family member a napkin to use.
+Claire, a stay-at-home mom of three boys, said that at dinner one night, she thanked her 3-year-old, Tucker, for giving each family member a napkin to use.
 When Tucker climbed into his chair and replied, “Mama, I like you thanking me.
 That feels nice,” she was struck by the power of those simple words.
 Without any praise, Tucker felt significant and appreciated; he felt his “good job,” and he was motivated to do it again.

 “You did it!”